-Makhlouta is an amazing Lebanese mountain Whole-grain stew that is made easily and quickly thanks to the Instant Pot's help.
-It’s naturally vegan can also be made gluten-free too.
-It’s pantry cooking at it’s finest.
-Just use whatever grain you have.
-And most importantly, it's crazy good!
+Makhlouta is an amazing Lebanese whole-grain stew.
+It is made easily and quickly thanks to the Instant Pot's help.
+It’s naturally vegan and can also be made gluten-free.
+This is pantry cooking at its finest my friends!
+You can use whatever grains you have on hand, and most importantly, it's crazy good!

 Makhlouta - Lebanese Whole-Grain Stew

-World Meet… Makhlouta! the best damn grain stew based stew I know. ♡
+World meet… Makhlouta!
+The best grain-based stew I know. ♡

 Seriously, this stew is just the best.
-It’s made with whatever grains you have in your pantry, and it's surprisingly delicious, yet so simple and savoury thanks to the fried onions and rich olive oil.
+It’s made with whatever grains you have in your pantry, and it's surprisingly delicious.
+It is so simple and savoury thanks to the fried onions and rich olive oil.

 And the best part?

-It’s one of those simple basic recipes that you can whip out when your fridge is bare.
+It’s one of those simple basic recipes that you can whip up when your fridge is bare.
 You just need beans, grains, olive oil and onions.
-Because this soup is sooo basic, use the BEST olive oil you can find - preferably unfiltered, cold-pressed olive oil for maximum flavour and nutritional benefit.
+Because this soup is sooo basic, use the BEST olive oil you can find - preferably unfiltered and cold-pressed for maximum flavour and nutritional benefit.

-And every time we make it in our home, it is always, always a hit.
-So if you’re looking for a healthy, simple vegan recipe that everyone can enjoy this season, stock up on some beans grains and, grab your favourite olive and let’s make a big batch!
+Every time I make it, it is always, always a hit.
+So if you’re looking for a healthy, simple vegan recipe that everyone can enjoy this season, stock up on some beans and grains, grab your favourite olive oil and let’s make a big batch!

 Use a food processor.
-There are a lot of onions in this recipe; a food processor with a slicing attachment is strongly recommended.
+There are lots of onions in this recipe; a food processor with a slicing attachment is strongly recommended.

 Soak onions in water.
 If you're not using a food processor to slice the onions, then soak them in cold water before slicing.
-Also, use a very sharp knife to avoid tearing up.
+Also, use a very sharp knife to avoid all the tears.

 What do you need to make Makhlouta - Lebanese whole-grain stew

-The ingredient to make are simple standard pantry grains.
-You can mix and match to your taste if needed; however, here are the ingredients I used in my recipe;
+The ingredients are simple standard pantry grains.
+You can mix and match to your taste if needed; however, here are the ingredients I used in my recipe:

 - Extra virgin olive oil